jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 With v2, you'll receive a token after the user interacts with the challenge widget and with v3, the token is generated when the page loads making the process hands off for the user (or bot, as it were).

-In this post, I'll cover v2 and later I'll go over how to integrate v3.
+In this post, I'll cover v2.
+In a future post, I'll go over how to integrate v3.

 ## What we want to accomplish

 There are a few different examples online on how to achieve a v2 integration.
-In particular, Miguel Duarte's post was very helpful and it got me pretty far with my own solution.
+In particular, [Miguel Duarte's post](http://www.rightitservices.com/resource-hub/item/1319-google-recaptcha-v2-in-salesforce-custom-lightning-component) was very helpful and it got me pretty far with my own solution.

 But there are some additional things I needed to handle that weren't covered: